Rajcr2/Legal-advisor-bot/README.md

 - **LangGraph**: LangGraph is a framework for building stateful, multi-step AI agent workflows.
 It enables controlled reasoning, tool orchestration, and conditional execution using graph-based pipelines.
 - **Node.js**: Node is a JavaScript runtime for building scalable backend apps.
 - **Deepeval**: DeepEval is an evaluation framework for LLM and RAG systems that measures answer quality, faithfulness, hallucination, retrieval relevance, and overall task performance using structured metrics.
+- **HuggingFace Transformers**: Used for fine-tuning DistilBERT on legal question intent classification.

 Other Utility Libraries : **psycopg2**, **textwrap**.